akhinos/cf4k8s-networking/README.md

 For this purpose, a single app `test-app-a` is pushed, then another app `test-app-b`.
 Finally, an additional route is mapped to the existing app and the effects on CF, Istio and Envoy layers are documented.

-The picture illustrates what is happen during `cf push`
+The picture illustrates what is happen during `cf push`.

 ![](doc/configuration.png)

 | Entity                                                                                                                                                                                         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |